-LEADERSHIP

-DIVERSE LEADERS WITH PROVEN RECORDS BUILDING GREAT COMPANIES

-BOARD OF DIRECTORS
+LEADERSHIP DIVERSE LEADERS WITH PROVEN RECORDS BUILDING GREAT COMPANIES BOARD OF DIRECTORS RobertLynch EXECUTIVE LEADERSHIP ertLynch ne Che Chief Corporate Preside & CEO Chief Lega PURPOSE A BIG PURPOSE AND OPPORTUNITY WE LOVE PIZZA.

-EXECUTIVE LEADERSHIP

-Robert Lynch

-Chief Corporate Affairs Officer

-PURPOSE

-A BIG PURPOSE AND OPPORTUNITY

-VALUES THAT BRING OUT OUR BEST

-FOCUSED PRIORITIES THAT DELIVER

-WE LOVE PIZZA.
 PIZZA BRINGS US ALL TOGETHER.
 THE WORLD DESERVES BETTER PIZZA AND PAPA JOHNS DELIVERS IT.

-VALUES

-Customer and Team Member Focus

-EVERYONE BELONGS

-Diversity, Equity, Inclusion and Teamwork

-DO THE RIGHT THING

-Integrity, Character and Community

-INNOVATE TO WIN

-Think Differently and Lead Change

-HAVE FUN!

-It's Pizza.
-It Has To Be Fun!

-a culture of leaders who believe in diversity, inclusion and winning the superiority of our pizza through our commercial platforms unit level profitability and performance of our company and franchisee restaurants our technology infrastructure to drive our business and operations
+VALUES THAT BRING OUT OUR BEST VALUES PEOPLE EVERYONE DO THE INNOVATE HAVE FIRST BELONGS RIGHT THING TO WIN FUN!
+Customer and Diversity, Equity, Integrity, Character Think Differently lt's Pizza, and Community Team Member Focus Inclusion and Teamwork It Has To Be Fun! and Lead Change FOCUSED PRIORITIES THAT DELIVER IORITIES THE BIGGEST IMPACT BUILD RE-ESTABLISH LEVERAGE PROFITABLY IMPROVE EXPAND a culture of leaders who believe in diversity, inclusion and winning the superiority of our unit level profitability and performance of our company pizza through our and franchisee restaurants commercial platforms our technology infrastructure to drive our business and operations our footprint domestically and internationally

-RE-ESTABLISH

-LEVERAGE

-THE BIGGEST IMPACT

-PROFITABLY EXPAND

-our footprint domestically and internationally